Miragon/miranum-docs/docs/components/miranum-connect/java-client/miranum-worker.md

 ---

 # Miranum-Worker
-A Miranum-Worker connects to the process-engine (e.g. Camunda Platform 7 or 8) and fetches tasks of a certain type.
+A Miranum-Worker connects to the process engine (e.g. Camunda Platform 7 or 8) and fetches tasks of a certain type.
 With this functionality, our integration perform various actions on such a task occurring in a process instance.
 After having worked and completed a task via a worker, the process engine continues to the next step.

-To use the Miranum-Connect Worker, declare the following Maven dependency in your project:
+To use the Miranum-Worker, declare the following Maven dependency in your project:
 ```xml
 <dependency>
     <groupId>io.miragon.miranum</groupId>